 15. Any action for the recovery of money due to or for the enforcement of any claim made by the Club may be instituted and pursued on behalf of the Club by the Committee in the names of the President and Secretary for the time being.

-III Meetings of the Club
+III Annual General and Special Meetings of the Club

 1. The Annual General Meeting shall be held not later than 30 September in each year, when the Office Bearers and Committee shall be elected, and a duly audited statement of the Club’s financial affairs submitted to the meeting.